Zren/zren.github.io/_posts/2017-07-08-patching-breeze-window-decorations.markdown

 ## 3. Attempt to draw the shadows as if the light source is coming from the top/north instead of the top-left.

 This was a request from someone in IRC one time since it's how OS X does shadows.
-So I'd already spotted where things we handled.
+So I'd already spotted where things were handled.
 Unfortunately, it was a bit more complicated than I thought, resulting in a bit of trial and error.
 I'm still not 100% sure I did it correctly, but it works.

 ![](https://i.imgur.com/6JBaYqr.png)